 The Disney name is synonymous with providing world-class entertainment and fun.
 With its launch in 1998, Disney aimed – and succeeded – in combining the magic of Disney with the elegance of a cruise.
-A cruise on the Disney Dream ship or Disney Fantasy ship might feature a one-of-a-kind magical moment, while a trip aboard the Disney Wonder or Disney Magic cruise ship is sure to wake up your inner child for an adventure or two.
+A cruise on the Disney Dream ship or Disney Fantasy ship might feature a one-of-a-kind magical moment, while a trip aboard the Disney Wonder cruise ship or Disney Magic cruise ship is sure to wake up your inner child for an adventure or two.
 Disney Cruise Line offers children, teens and adults round-the-clock activities.
 Nearly an entire deck is dedicated to children’s activities, while adults have their own restaurant and Quiet Cove Pool to indulge in.
 Disney Cruise Line wheelchair accessible cruises make sure that everyone can experience the magic of Disney.

 Most guest areas aboard ship—including theaters, restaurants and shops—are accessible to guests.
 Disney wheelchair accessible cruises provide transfer tiers at one of the feature pools.
 And special viewing areas at scheduled onboard activities are set aside for Disney guests using electric scooter rentals and wheelchairs.

 Guests with disabilities have access to Disney’s private island, Castaway Cay.
 The island includes the following: paved pathways throughout the main promenade, providing access to shops and restaurants; sand wheelchairs, available on a first-come, first-served basis; a wheelchair-accessible tram; and accessible restrooms.